Shrinkhala Khatiwada: Early life and family background

 Khatiwada was born on 3 November 1995 (17 Kartik 2052 BS) in Hetauda, Bagmati Province.
 Her father, Birodh Khatiwada, is a CPN (UML) leader who was elected as a member of central parliament from Makwanpur Constituency No. 2 in general elections of 2017 for the fourth time.
 Her mother, Munu Sigdel Khatiwada, is the President of CPN (UML), Makwanpur District and also a member of the state parliament of Bagmati Province.
-She has an older brother Bimba, who is currently residing in Australia.
+Shrinkhala has an older brother, Bimba, who lives in Australia.
 Shrinkhala is a National Chancellor for the International Association of Educators for World Peace (IAEWP) and President of the One Home Foundation.

 Education

-Khatiwada completed SLC (Secondary Leaving Certificate) from Hetauda Academy, and junior college from Goldengate International College.
-She studied architecture at the Institute of Engineering, Pulchowk Campus and graduated as a 'Batch Topper' by scoring the first rank in semester 4, 9 and 10 i.e. Thesis.
-She is fond of writing and poetry.
-Her dream is to be the first female Prime Minister of Nepal.
-She wants to continue pursuing her architecture expertise in the future for the well-being of humans in her homeland, Nepal.
+Khatiwada completed SLC (Secondary Leaving Certificate) from Hetauda Academy, and High School from Goldengate International College (S3).
+She studied architecture at the Institute of Engineering, Pulchowk Campus and graduated at the top of her class.
+She went on to pursue a Master's in Urban Planning at the Harvard Graduate School of Design.